thomas-kriechbaum/iot-sandbox/mqtt-my-raspi/README.md

 # mqtt-my-raspi

-This example has been implemented during Devoxx 2013 Raspi Hackerthon and has therefore rather "Hello World" nature than being a best practice about how to use MQTT on a Raspi
+This example has been implemented during Devoxx 2013 Raspi Hackerthon and has therefore rather "Hello World" nature than being a best practice about how to use MQTT on a Raspi.

 MQTT-MY-RASPI consists of the following Camel routes: